bflad/chef-stash/README.md

 ## Description

 Installs/Configures Atlassian Stash server.
-Provides LWRPs for code deployment via Stash.
+Provides LWRPs for code deployment via Stash as well as for hook and repository management.
 Please see [COMPATIBILITY.md](COMPATIBILITY.md) for more information about Stash releases (versions and checksums) that are tested and supported by cookbook versions.

 ## Requirements